Starting Ozempic at a 1 mg dose is not recommended. If you are planning to lose weight fast, you don’t need to harm yourself.

 Although this is a rare condition, but since it can be very serious, you need to take precautions to prevent or avoid its occurrence even if the risk is 1 in 10000 per person.

-Although there haven’t been any dosing recommendations recommended by the manufacturer, starting Ozempic at 1 mg may be reasonable in certain situations such as:
+Although there haven’t been any dosing recommendations recommended by the manufacturer, starting Ozempic at 1 mg may be reasonable in certain situations, such as:

-• If you are on Victoza and using 1.8 mg daily.
+- Suppose you are on Victoza and using 1.8 mg daily.
 Victoza is another GLP-1 analog.
 If you are on Victoza, your body is used to the effects of GLP-1, and hence, your doctor may switch you directly to either 0.5 mg (preferred) or 1 mg Ozempic.